Blue Cross and Blue Shield of North Carolina Foundation

 - Individuals

-- Type III supporting organizations
+- Type III supporting organisations

 - Private foundations (except in very limited circumstances)